General Information:

 Housing/Enrichment:

-Skunks can be housed both indoors and outdoors.
+Skunks can be housed indoors or outdoors.
+In the UK, I prefer to house skunks outdoors.

 Indoors:

-Skunks can be litter trained, but not always.
+Some skunks can be litter trained, but not always.
 We'd recommend that you buy a large litter tray and place it in the corner of a room as skunks will usually go to the toilet within a corner.
-Some skunks may hide their faeces.
+Some skunks may also hide their faeces, so using a litter that allows them to do this would be recommended.
+They may also switch up the area they go to the toilet.

 Skunks are not common pets, so they're considered exotic mammals.
 You must do your research before deciding if you want a skunk as a pet.
 They all have incredibly different personalities and, if unsocialised, they can be quite aggressive.